davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   and shares space with the interrupt vector.

 interrupt_handler
-  ``interrupt_handler`` function attribute, H8/300
+  ``interrupt_handler`` function attribute, H8/300Use this attribute on the H8/300, H8/300H, and H8S to
-  Use this attribute on the H8/300, H8/300H, and H8S to indicate that the specified function is an interrupt handler.
+  indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

 saveall
   ``saveall`` function attribute, H8/300
   .. index:: save all registers on the H8/300, H8/300H, and H8S

   Use this attribute on the H8/300, H8/300H, and H8S to indicate that all registers except the stack pointer should be saved in the prologue regardless of whether they are used or not.

   :: _ia-64-function-attributes:

 IA-64 Function Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^